immcantation/immcantation/README.md

 its dependencies, accessory scripts, and IgBLAST in a [Docker](http://www.docker.com) image.
 The image also includes both the IgBLAST and IMGT reference germline sets, as well as several template pipeline scripts.
-The image is available on docker hub at [immcantation/suite](https://hub.docker.com/r/immcantation/suite)
+The image is available on Docker Hub at [immcantation/suite](https://hub.docker.com/r/immcantation/suite)

 Images are versioned through tags with images containing official